Meet the Staff

 Kate supports the communications areas of the church including layout, design, and printing.
 She graduated from Marion Technical College with an Associate of Applied Business in Office Information Technology.
 A life-long animal lover, Kate shifted career paths in 1995, attending the National K9 School for Dog Trainers, and opening her own dog-training and pet-sitting business in 1996.
 Though she has returned to full-time office work, she still teaches dog obedience classes as a volunteer at Dayton Dog Training Club.
 Currently, her spare time revolves around her pack of Belgian Shepherd Dogs (photos at www.genesisbelgians.com).
 Kate lived most of her life in Marion, Ohio, and moved to the Dayton area in November 2007.

 Wayne has been with Westminster since March of 2005.
-As Maintenance Supervisor, he is responsible for seeing that the building and rooms are set up and ready for meetings, concerts and special events.
+As Maintenance Supervisor, he is responsible for seeing that the building and rooms are set up and ready for meetings, concerts, and special events.
 Wayne also oversees the day-to-day operations and maintenance of the church property.
-He is a native Ohioan, raised in Bexley.
-He joined the Air Force after high school and spent the majority of his career in North Carolina, Iceland, and Florida, ending up at Wright-Patterson where he retired in 1994.
-He is a single parent with four children; Nicole, Gregory, Gary, and William.
-Wayne hopes one day to show them as much of the world as he has seen.
+He is a native Ohioan and was born and raised in Bexley.
+He joined the Air Force after high school and spent the majority of his career in North Carolina, Iceland, and Florida, with a few short stays in England and Sardinia, finally ending up at Wright-Patterson where he retired in 1994.
+He is a single parent with four children: Nicole, who is in the Army, Gregory, Gary, and William.
+When time permits, Wayne enjoys movies, cooking, traveling, camping, and spending time with his children.

 Marv is a native of Dayton and has served in the Naval Reserves and retired from the City of Dayton Fire Department after 30 years of service.
 He received special recognition from both the City of Dayton and Dayton Fire Department as Employee of the Year and recognition by the VFW for his dedication and services rendered to the City of Dayton.
 He was also named Officer of the Year by the Harrison Township Fire Department.
 Marvin and his wife Becky have two grown sons, three grandsons and one granddaughter.
 He enjoys fishing, gardening, camping, and golf.